RecipesLearn

 When putting the jerky on the cooling/baking racks, ensure they aren’t covering each other and that they interact minimally.

-marinated meat on baking sheets
+marinated meat on baking sheet

 I DO NOT believe in patting the meat dry with paper towel.